-Poverty prevails, I believe, in Ceylon more than in many other countries, because there are so very few manufactures carried on in These give a greater employment to labourers of every descripit. tion, and, consequently, a more extensive support to the industrious poor than the cultivation of the soil.
+Poverty prevails, I believe, in Ceylon more than in many other countries, because there are so very few manufactures carried on in it.
+These give a greater employment to labourers of every description, and, consequently, a more extensive support to the industrious poor than the cultivation of the soil.
 Manufactures give work to the aged and to children, to women as well as men, which agriculture does not in the same degree.
 It was in some measure owing to this want of demand for labour, that the price of it did not augment, in the smallest degree, during the scarcity and high prices of food in the years 1812 and 13.
 It may be also observed, that Dr. Smith's opinions have in this instance, as in many others, proved perfectly correct, and were confirmed by fact; namely, that in times of scarcity, and high prices of food, the demand for employment is so much increased, and the means of paying for labour so much diminished, that, instead of its price rising in proportion to that of food, it will, at times, rather suffer some depression.
-If the poor-rates in England cause any public good, it is by their acting so as to keep up the price of labour, when food grows very dear and scarce.
+If the poor-

 During that long period of public calamity in Ceylon, nothing but the timely foresight, steady conduct, and great exertions, on the part of the Colonial Government, could have preserved the population from positive famine.
-The aid which was afforded was not by forcibly attempting, by undue interference, to keep down the price of grain, and by that means injuring the interests of the merchants,-nor by selling rice imported by Government at a reduced price in the great markets,-but by giving assistance, in remittances, to the importing merchant; by protecting him in his interests and fair profits; and by allowing the merchants, who were in possession of a supply of grain, to consult their best interests, in advancing the price of it as the scarcity was approaching; which made the population turn gradually, and at an early period, to economize their food, to mix it with inferior sorts, to rear, in time, roots or other productions, which might, in some degree, administer to the support of life.
-It would be injustice not to bestow that praise which is due to the unremitting exertions, wisdom, and benevelence, manifested, in such times of great difficulty, by the distinguished character\ who held the reins of government;-a trying time to him who had just then entered on his administration!-But philanthropy and disinterestedness are virtues which entitle persons in humbler stations of life to praise and commendation; and I shall not be blamed for here recording the generous forbearance of the Colombo merchants who were at that time in possession of any considerable quantity of grain, and with whose conduct I had great and special opportunities to be acquainted in those urgent times.
-The Burghers, especially, were remarkable for their moderation, by not availing themselves of all the advantages which they might have taken of the circumstances; and I must, in particular, mention the respectable name of Mr. Tonnon, who, upon the approach of scarcity, was in possession of a large supply of rice, while the port of Colombo was shut to importation by the south-west monsoon, and while the stores of almost every other merchant were exhausted; so that he had, in fact, the command of the market.
+The aid which was afforded was not by forcibly attempting, by undue interference, to keep down the price of grain, and by that means injuring the interests of the merchants,-nor by selling rice imported by Government at a reduced price in the great markets,-but by giving assistance, in remittances, to the importing merchant; by protecting him in his interests and fair profits; and by allowing the merchants, who were in possession of a supply of grain, to consult their best interests, in advancing the price of it as the scarcity was approaching; which made the population turn gradually. and at an early period, to economize their food, to mix it with inferior sorts, to rear, in time, roots or other productions, which might, in some degree, administer to the support of life.
+It would be injustice not to bestow that praise which is due to the unremitting exertions. wisdom, and benevolence, manifested, in such times of great difficulty, by the distinguished character who held the reins of government;-a trying time to him who had just then entered on his administration !- But philanthropy and disinterestedness are virtues which entitle persons in humbler stations of life to praise and commendation: and I shall not be blamed for here recording the generous forbearance of the Colombo merchants who were at that time in possession of any considerable quantity of grain, and with whose conduct I had great and special opportunities to be acquainted in those urgent times.
+The Burghers, especially, were remarkable for their moderation, by not availing themselves of all the advantages which they might have taken of the circumstances; and I must, in particular, mention the respectable name of Mr. Tonnon, who, upon the approach of scarcity, was in possession of a large supply of rice, while the port of Colombo was shut to importation by the southwest monsoon, and while the stores of almost every other merchant were exhausted; so that he had, in fact, the command of the market.
 I am confident, the enhanced profits that he might have then derived, and which he forbore to seize upon, would have been of material consequence to him.